-IWDM: Would be [unintelligible 01:12:41] if that good white person hadn't come to your house and gave you some help.
+IWDM: Would be physically dead if that good white person hadn't come to your house and gave you some help.
 "Every white person living and dead is the devil even those in the wombs of their mothers are devils.
 They are devils by nature and they can't help themselves."
 "Yes sir praise be to Allah, I know it's the truth."

 [laughter]

-IWDM: Powerful magnitude.
-The Honorable Elijah Muhammad did what his teacher told him to say, what Farrak told him to say.
-"The white race is a race of bastard devils."
+IWDM: Powerful magnitism.
+The Honorable Elijah Muhammad said what his teacher told him to say, what Farad told him to say.
+"The white race is a race of grafted devils."
 That's what he said.
-He said that black is the original.
+He said that black is original.
 "Black man is G-d."
 Now you know we believed all of this in degrees.
-We accepted it wholly as a rhythm in our life, we accepted it wholly only just a rhythm forced us to have the moves and happy tunes, happy moving, "Oh, praise be to Allah."
-But up here when we start thinking lightly we backed up, "All praise is due to Allah, all praise is due to Allah."
+We accepted it wholly as a rhythm in our life, all we accepted wholly was only just a rhythm force in us to have the moves and happy tunes, happy moving in our lives, "Oh, praise be to Allah."
+But up here when we start thinking rationally we backed up, "All praise is due to Allah, all praise is due to Allah."

 [laughter]

 IWDM: In degrees.
 My father appointed me as a young man, I don't think I was 20 yet.
 I was a manager of the Shabazz restaurant in Chicago 71st street.
-This brother Robert, big brother, big black skin deep brother.
-All of us black, but he a black skin deep brother.
-Big raving black skin deep brother, he was coming to the restaurant at a certain time every day he worked for himself he was self-employed hard worker too shoveled coal, he'd pick up trash and sell it.
+This brother Robert, big brother, big black skined deep brother.
+All of us black, but he a black skined brother.
+Big raving black skined brother, he was coming to the restaurant at a certain time every day he worked for himself he was self-employed hard worker too shoveled coal, he'd pick up trash and sell it.
 They call them junk men.
 He would do anything he kept money.

-He comes in, big black brother, red gum, red eyes and he hungry and he tired of coming in hungry waiting for the waitresses to come out, so he wanted to put some fire on them this day.
+He comes in, big black brother, red gum, red eyes and he's hungry and he tired of coming in hungry waiting for the waitresses to come out, so he wanted to put some fire on them this day.
 I'm in there, I'm the manager now.
 I got a little weight here.
 He comes in there and he says, "Okay sisters, come out here and feed the G-d."

 [laughter]

-IWDM: Now I thought we all belong to Muhammad.
+IWDM: Now I thought of the Honorable Muhammad.
 He said, "The black man is G-d."
 I didn't deal with it I just let it be the rhythm.
 "Yes, yes sir, yes sir."
-Here comes a man, he ain't sounding like a Mohammed and he's talking like the beloved Muhammad would never talk.
-I thought, "I would never do a silly thing like that."
+Here comes a man, he ain't the Honorable Muhammad and he's talking like the Honorable Muhammad would never talk.
+The Honorable Muhammad would never do a silly thing like that.
 I went out there angry.
 That man could have squashed me like he'd squash a roach.
 Big old tough black man.
-I went there and I didn't see his size or nothing asked him, "What are you talking about?"
+I went out there and I didn't see his size or nothing asked him, "What are you talking about?"
 I said, "You ain't my G-d."

 I said, "Look at you."
 I said, "And you hungry."